 Why Should We Prioritize User Adoption?

 As a Salesforce Admin, for example, you may have all the technical skills to create incredible automation and data infrastructure, but how do you ensure that these tools get used by end users?

 User adoption is a critical aspect of the success of any Salesforce implementation.

 Unfortunately, it’s often overlooked and neglected.

-Poor user adoption leads to slower ROI, more costs, decreased productivity, and an overall loss of faith in the technology.
+Poor user adoption leads to slower ROI, more costs, decreased productivity, and lost faith in the technology.

 Also, user adoption is crucial to the quality of the user experience.
-If your end-users aren’t having meaningful engagements with the system, it’s easy for them to forget how to use the system correctly.
-And It can also lead to frustrating customer experiences, and a risk to your company’s reputation, which no business wants to be associated with.
+If your end-users aren’t having meaningful engagements with the system, it’s easy for them to forget how to use it correctly.
+It can also lead to frustrating customer experiences and a risk to your company’s reputation, which no business wants to be associated with.

 Besides, when users aren’t using your Salesforce implementation as intended, you can’t get a complete picture of your customer’s journey.
 Incomplete data means that the insights we gain are incomplete.
-User adoption is about more than just a tick box on a project management plan—rather, it’s a vital strategic imperative.
+User adoption is more than just a tick box on a project management plan—it’s a vital strategic imperative.